 The sperm whale captured in the 2002 experimental longline cruise was entangled rather than hooked, while the capture condition of the Hawaii DSLL-caught sperm whale in 2011 is unclear.
 The sperm whale captured in the experimental longline cruise was released with no line attached.
 It was not clear whether the sperm whale captured in 2011 had any remaining gear attached after our review of the raw observer data.
-NMFS (2012) guidance is to use the proportion of 0.75 to assign an injury to the M/SI category (i.e. 75% of injuries are M/SI).
-McCracken (2019a) applied this ratio to the estimated annual and 3-yr mean and 95th percentile captures from Table 52, suggesting that a mean of 0.3 or up to 2 M/SI will occur for sperm whales annually.
+For large whales where the severity of an injury cannot be determined, NMFS (2023b) guidance applicable to an interaction with a fishery is to assume an entanglement and use the proportion of 0.75 to assign an injury to the M/SI category (i.e. 75% of injuries are M/SI).
+McCracken (2019a) applied this ratio to the estimated annual and 95th percentile captures from Table 50, suggesting that a mean of 0.45 or up to 2 mortalities or serious injuries may occur to sperm whales annually.
+We note that the proportion of 0.75 used by NMFS (2023b) is based on severe entanglement events that caused health derogation or death of the individual.
+At this time, PRD is not aware of any photographic evidence to suggest DSLL gear remains on sperm whales that may interact with this fishery.
+We therefore do not think it is likely that 75% of sperm whales interacting with the fishery are likely to sustain M/SI.

-At this time, PRD is not aware of any photographic evidence to suggest longline gear remains on sperm whales that may interact with this fishery.
-While sperm whales heavily depredate other NMFS fisheries and present global longline fishery concerns (e.g., see Hanselman et al. 2018) we do not have enough data to determine M/SI for the species in this fishery.
+While sperm whales heavily depredate other NMFS fisheries and present global longline fishery concerns (e.g., see Hanselman et al. 2018) we do not have enough data to determine mortality for the species in this fishery.
 Muto et al. (2021) report an annual M/SI of 3.3 animals for NMFS authorized fisheries in the North Pacific (various Alaska fisheries), although they indicate that no data exists for the DSLL.
 Muto et al.'s (2021) results were based on reported incidents from unobserved sets between 2014 and 2018 in the Alaskan fisheries.
+Donoghue et al. (2002) reported a sperm whale that died while entangled in longline gear in an artisanal fishery off Chile.